 All these fancy tools are well and good, but what if you are looking for something cheap and convenient.
-These DIY pet hair removers are things you probably already have laying around the house.
+These DIY dog hair removers are things you probably already have laying around the house.

 While they may not be quite as effective as the tools in our list above, they will work just fine when you are in a pinch.

 *As a quick side note, none of the DIY pet hair removers should ever be used on your pet.
 They can easily pull at hair and hurt them.
 Stick to deshedding your house and car with these handy items.